What is Retinoblastoma?

 Retinoblastoma affects about 50 children in the UK each year so it is rare.
-Many of the signs mentioned above may also be signs of less severe conditions so if you notice any of the signs above, get the child checked quickly, if only to rule out retinoblastoma and have peace of mind.
+Many of the signs mentioned above may also be signs of less severe conditions so if you notice any of the signs above, get your child checked quickly, if only to rule out retinoblastoma and have peace of mind.

 The signs to look out for

 - A white reflex: A white reflexion can be seen in a photograph where the flash has been used.
 Often one eye will have "red eye" which is normal but the other eye may look white, yellow or orange.
 This may be seen in just one or many photographs of the child.

 - A squint: A squint can be a sign of retinoblastoma, although a squint can also be nothing more than a squint.
 It is always worth having it checked out quickly just to make sure.
 Some people call a squint a "lazy eye"; it is where one or both eyes look in or out.

 - Red, sore or swollen eye without infection: A child's eye may become very red and enflamed for no reason.
 This sign is usually linked with other signs.